Burlawn

-Burlawn (Boselowen, meaning happy dwelling) is a hamlet in the parish of St Breock, Cornwall, England, UK.
+Burlawn (Boselowen, meaning dwelling of the elm tree) is a hamlet in the parish of St Breock, Cornwall, England, UK.

 History

 There are two listed buildings in Burlawn.
 1 and 2 Meadowside are late 16th century and were originally a single dwelling.
 Burlawn Eglos farmhouse also dates to the late 16th or early 17th century and both it and the adjacent barn are described in a single listing.